 - The only alcoholic beverages that will be served at the event are beer and wine.

 - Sufficient quantities of non-alcoholic beverages must be available.

-- Alcoholic beverages will not be served to students at events occurring when traveling out of the country.
+- Alcoholic beverages will not be served to students at off-campus events or when traveling off-campus.

 - First Violation – Suspended 10 percent of team’s NAIA allowable contests or dates.